What is a WordPress Plugin?

 When conflicts happen, they’re almost always diagnosable with the deactivate-and-reactivate method.
 The key is knowing what a conflict looks like before you’re in the middle of one.

 Install what you need, keep everything updated, and remove anything you’re not using to keep your site fast and secure.
-If you’re building out your plugin stack, our guides on the best SEO plugins and performance optimization plugins are good places to start.
+Our guides on the best SEO plugins and performance optimization plugins go deeper if you want category-level comparisons.

 Website Maintenance – Use Promocode: scanwp